cincospenguinos/We-reGoingHomePrototype/README.md

 - [ ] Rotate pieces of the puzzle on mouse scroll over
 	* Some pieces can be rotated, some can be moved, and some select few can have both occur
+	* I like this idea, but it will have to be hacked into Phaser 3.
+Perhaps I can code it up and submit a pull request.
 - [ ] Allow for eight directions instead of the cardinal four
 - [ ] Have lasers be determined by their colors, and do not allow lasers to cross each other
 - [ ] Allow surfaces to reflect from certain sides of themselves, or have it change depending on the direction the light comes from